mpha001/mpha001/README.md

    • Currenctly working on an AR prototype for streaming services and content sharing

-   • Practicing Python, and exploring HSLSL, WebGL
+   • Practicing Python, C++

+   • Automating scripts for games and applications

 ### :hammer_and_wrench: Languages and Tools :
 <div>